 He also represents clients with tax issues relating to bankruptcies and debt workouts, entertainment industry tax issues, real estate taxation, 1031 exchanges, REITs and California income taxation, sales and use tax and property taxation.

 Mr. Walburn earned his Bachelor of Science degree from San Diego State University in 1982.
 He received his Juris Doctor degree from the University of San Diego School of Law in 1994.
 In 1995, he received his LL.M. degree in Taxation from the University of San Diego.
-He has also held a license as a Certified Public Accountant in California beginning in 1985 (currently inactive).

 Mr. Walburn taught corporate income taxation as an Adjunct Professor at the University of San Diego School of Law for two semesters in 2017.